Alternative medicine may seem like a vague term, but it essentially refers to treatments that you use instead of traditional medicine.

 - The goal is to create optimum health.
 Therefore, illness prevention and treatment are incorporated into a larger overall health plan.

-A pet treated with complementary medicine may be prescribed as an alternative treatment option in addition to a traditional remedy.
-A pet treated with alternative medicine may be prescribed a diet change, herbal remedies or therapeutic massage, as these practices can improve overall wellness while treating the root cause of an illness.
+For example, an animal treated with alternative medicine may be prescribed a diet change, herbal remedies or therapeutic massage, as these practices can improve overall wellness while treating the root cause of an illness.
+However, a pet treated with complimentary medicine may be prescribed an alternative treatment option in addition to a traditional remedy.